BlueOwll/nodejs2022Q2-service/README.md

 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Running docker image
+There is a docker-compose.yaml file for creating application image application is launching in watch mode all envirenment variables are in .env file

-for running multi-container app from docker image:
+for running multi-container app from docker image (that can take some time):
 ```
 docker compose up
 ```